nneonneo/sstic-2023/writeup.md

 The block that we want to bit-flip is the one containing `x30`.
 However, that block is too far away: there are several blocks in between `msgs[9]` and `jmpbuf.x30` that we do not control.

 Because we can call `encrypt` and `decrypt` in any order, and with any (overflowed) length, we can perform *iterated* AES-CBC bit-flipping.
-The basic AES-CBC bit-flip allows us to bit-flip one block by bit-flipping the previous block.
-We can bit-flip that previous block by bit-flipping the block before that one, and so on, until we reach a block that we can manipulate directly.
+The basic AES-CBC bit-flip allows us to turn a bit-flip in one block into a bit-flip on the next block.
+We can bit-flip that first block by bit-flipping the block before it, and so on, until we reach a block that we can manipulate directly.
 Diagrammatically:

 > [![Figure showing the iterated bit-flip process](images/2c_2_bitflip.png)](images/2c_2_bitflip.png)

-For simplicity, the diagram simply shows a single $E$ function.
+Note that for simplicity, the diagram simply shows a single $E$ function.
 However, the action of $E$ actually depends on the previous encrypted block (or IV): $E(Y_n) = e(Y_n \oplus E(Y_{n-1}))$.

 ### Bit-Flipping `msg_count`